 The offline checkpoint process involves creating a second instance of your Helix Server database and then performing checkpoints on this second database instance.
 By taking checkpoints offline, users are no longer blocked from accessing the primary server during lengthy checkpoint operations; the only downtime on the primary server is associated with rotating the journal.
 You can configure and maintain an offline checkpoint server using Helix Server replication or through a manual process of checkpoint restore and subsequent replay of rotated master journals.
 Both methods are detailed below.

 The secondary server instance used for offline checkpoints is configured and maintained through the use of Helix Server replication.
 Follow the documentation here to set up a read-only replica server to use as the offline checkpoint server:

-Should the replica server used for offline checkpoints become corrupt or otherwise unusable, you can reseed the replica from a new primary server checkpoint to restart the process.
+- Should the replica server used for offline checkpoints become corrupt or otherwise unusable, you can reseed the replica from a new primary server checkpoint to restart the process.
 How to reseed a replica server

-Once the read-only replica server has been configured and is running, to take a checkpoint on the offline server follow the instructions here.
+Once the read-only replica server has been configured and is running, to take a checkpoint on the offline server follow the instructions in the following article:

 Using an Offline Helix Server Database Directory for Offline Checkpoints